dapr/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 app.run(port=7001)
 ```

-### Run `checkout` service
+### Step 4: Run `checkout` service

-In a new terminal window, from the root of the quickstart clone directory
+In a new terminal window, from the root of the Quickstart clone directory
 navigate to the `checkout` directory.

 ```bash